Detailed guides to painful problems, treatments & more

 Huff, puff, and blow your pain down: changing state with vigorous breathing

-We can alter our physiology some deep, vigorous breathing, instantly creating new sensations — and your brain will go along for that ride, and maybe it will also re-interpret your experience of pain (among other things).
+We can alter our physiology with some deep, vigorous breathing, instantly creating new sensations — and your brain will go along for that ride, and maybe it will also re-interpret your experience of pain (among other things).
 For more about this odd idea, see The Art of Bioenergetic Breathing.

 To be clear, yes, I am talking about “hyperventilating,” just without an anxiety component (let alone panic).
 It’s okay, as that article explains in more detail.
 It’s quite a safe way to tinker with your biology.